Last Updated: December 13, 2022

 (3) Signing up to receive newsletters or other information, for the purpose of send you marketing communications.
 The information collected includes name and email address.
 Legal basis (GDPR only) consent and legitimate interest (e.g. send marketing communications).

-(4) Applying for job positions, for the purpose of process your job application and assess you as a candidate.
-The information collected includes full name, address, email address, and telephone number, CV and other relevant information provided/supplied by you.
-Legal basis (GDPR only) Processing is necessary for the performance of a contract to which the data subject is party or in order to take steps at the request of the data subject prior to entering into a contract and legitimate interest (e.g. assess you as a candidate)
+(4) Inspection of vehicles – for the purpose of inspecting a vehicle, the user will be filling in details about the vehicle, upload images and / or videos of the same vehicle.
+The information collected includes vehicle registration number, make and model of the vehicle, exterior and / or interior images and videos of the vehicle and other relevant information provided/supplied by the user.
+Legal basis (GDPR only) Processing is necessary for the performance of a contract to which the data subject is party or in order to take steps at the request of the data subject prior to entering into a contract and legitimate interest

 Users of the Website are under no obligation to provide Company with Personally-Identifying Information of any kind, with the caveat that a user’s refusal to do so may prevent the user from using certain Website features.